WJYI (FM)

-WJYI (103.1 FM) is a college radio station broadcasting a Variety format.
+WPLH (88.3 FM) is a college radio station broadcasting a Variety format.
 Licensed to Tifton, Georgia, United States, the station is owned by Abraham Baldwin Agricultural College (ABAC).
 It is funded, managed and operated by students with the assistance of a faculty advisor.

 History

 The station went on the air as WABR-FM in 1974.
 On June 1, 1988, the station changed its call sign to WPLH.
-The WABR call letters were transferred to a new Peach State Radio transmitter.
+The WABR call letters were transferred to a new Peach State Radio transmitter at 91.1 MHz.
 The tower for the new, higher-power public radio station was intended to be built on University of Georgia property, but a surveying error placed the site on an ABAC pasture and, with FCC and FAA approval already secured, it had to be built on college property.

-In 2008, WPLH began streaming the on-air broadcast over the internet.

 In the FCC non-commercial stations filing window of 2021, ABAC received a construction permit for a new 265-watt station at 88.3 MHz.
-The WJYI call sign was assigned to the construction permit and then switched with WPLH on August 3, 2022, as WPLH's programming moved to the higher-power facility.
+The WJYI call sign was temporarily assigned to the construction permit and then switched to WPLH on August 3, 2022, as WPLH's programming moved to the higher-power facility.